Lazy Luddite Log

 Random Things

 This is a truly eclectic image.
-The card backing is from Kronos the Micronaut and if you look closely you can see the only part of that toy I still have - a phosphorescent horned brain!
+The card backing is from Kronos the Micronaut and if you look closely you can see the only part of that toy I still have is a phosphorescent horned brain!
 The trans-pink coin next to it is the only thing I have left from the Push Button Small Mall playset.
-Finally the Matchbox car there was presented to me for my birthday on a figure-eight racing track cake.
-I understand this design of cake is still made to this day.
+Finally the Matchbox car was presented for my birthday on a figure-eight racing track cake.
+I understand that design of cake is still made to this day.

 * * * * *